Where to Eat in Charleston?

 Butcher & Bee is tasty, low-key, and totally fool proof.
 Open for brunch, lunch, and late-night, its ever-changing menu features Southern-tinged favorites that are as familiar as they as they are seasonal and veggie-centric — thick-pattied veggie burgers made from beets and served with tahini and feta; shaved brussels sprouts salad with pecans; pulled squash sandwiches with bbq sauce and smoked cabbage.
 B&B’s interior is a rustic-comfy mix of reclaimed wood and communal tables, while its sunny outdoor patio is the perfect spot to nurse a hangover over fries with house-made ketchup and BYOB rosé.

-Of the many cool restaurants on upper King Street, we were most impressed by The Grocery — which, is actually tucked away on Cannon Street, just off of King.
-Despite its high ceilings and open layout, The Grocery is dimly lit and surprisingly cozy, making it an excellent option for craft cocktails and small plates like roasted cauliflower with green harissa and Tuscan kale tartine — not to mention mention escaping the college kid madness of the strip.
+Of the many cool places to eat in Charleston and this restaurant on upper King Street, we were most impressed by The Grocery — which, is actually tucked away on Cannon Street, just off of King.
+Despite its high ceilings and open layout, The Grocery is dimly lit and surprisingly cozy, making it an excellent option for craft cocktails and small plates like roasted cauliflower with green harissa and Tuscan kale tartine — not to mention escaping the college kid madness of the strip.